Actual-Chat/actual-chat/docs/Search.md

 [ ] Test: Use existing datasets for search comparison
 ---
 [Stretch]
-[ ] Test: Use existing database with chats:
+[ ] Test: Use existing database with chats
 [ ] Test: Few manual queries added.
 Replace dataset and ensure everyting is working.
 [ ] Test: Generate queries with ChatGPT (who has a subscription?) to skip lot's of manual work.
 ### Next: